Topst-Dev/Documentation/TOPST-D3/Software/Ubuntu install/Ubuntu_Installation.md

 If you run the following script without setting the options, you can create an image based on the options that are already set.

-1. Set the configuration to create the Ubuntu image.
+1. Script Usage(Set the configuration to create the Ubuntu image).
+2. Default Settings for Options.
-2. Install Linux emulator on Linux Host PC.
+3. Install Linux emulator on Linux Host PC.
-3. Create the root file system directory.
+4. Create the root file system directory.
-4. Install Bootstrap.
+5. Run deBootstrap.
-5. Install Prebuild package from .debFiles.
+6. Install Prebuild package from .debFiles.
-6. Configure the root file system.
+7. Configure the root file system(rootfs).
-7. Install **<code>Weston GUI Launcher.</code></strong>
+8. Install **<code>Weston GUI Launcher.</code></strong>
-8. Create the Ubuntu Ext4 image.
+9. Create the Ubuntu Ext4 image.

 ## 2.3 create_ubuntu_jammy_arm64_rootfs.sh
 ### 2.3.1.
 Script Usage